Blacatt History, Family Crest & Coats of Arms

 Early Origins of the Blacatt family

-Northumberland at Wylam, a township, in the parish of Ovingham, union of Hexham, E. division of Tindale ward.
+The surname Blacatt was first found in Northumberland at Wylam, a township, in the parish of Ovingham, union of Hexham, E. division of Tindale ward.
 "The manor was an appurtenance to the monastery of Tynemouth, and was granted by the crown to a branch of the Fenwick family, of Fenwick Tower, from whom it passed to the Blacketts, in the reign of Charles II.
 It is now the property of Christopher Blackett, Esq., of Wylam House."
-CITATION[CLOSE]

 Early History of the Blacatt family